6 Tips for surviving a PMDD crisis

 - stressful or traumatic events.

-The 6 Best Tips to survive a PMDD crisis (and relief PMDD naturally)
+The 6 Best Tips to survive a PMDD crisis (and relieve PMDD naturally)

 Chasing away the monster before the time, I am afraid, is not possible!
 However, some strategies can ease and help us manage the more debilitating symptoms.
 At first, it will seem impossible, but you will see that, in time, these suggestions will help you regain control of your life.

-Here are the six best suggestions to use when you can’t take it anymore.
+Here are the six best suggestions when you can’t take it anymore.

 1. Talk to someone / Share your story

 It’s not easy to open up and talk openly about this disorder, but it might help.
-And this statement is even more valid coming from a private, introverted person like me.
+This statement is even more valid when it comes from a private, introverted person like me.
 Keeping it all inside has never been, and never will be, a good remedy for any kind of pain, discomfort, or emotion.
-Over time it can only worsen and heighten the feelings until they burst, and usually, the burst is always accompanied by tears and debris.
+Over time, the feelings can only worsen and heighten until they burst; usually, the burst is accompanied by tears and debris.

 The stigma that still hangs around female reproductive health very often prevents helpful discussions from happening.
 We grew up believing that menstruation is just an inconvenience, something we don’t talk about, especially in public and in front of a male audience.
 And the less we talk about it, the less we dissolve this stigma.
 It’s time to change that belief!

 Talking to someone doesn’t necessarily mean having a press conference or opening up publicly.
-It can mean talking to a trusted friend, your mother, sister, or aunt.
-It can mean writing your own story and emotions and publishing them anonymously to comfort someone else and at the same time feel less alone.
+It might mean talking to a trusted friend, mother, sister, or aunt.
+It might mean writing your own story and emotions and publishing them anonymously to comfort someone else and, at the same time, feel less alone.

 Each of us has our own way of expressing emotions, and what’s suitable for one person isn’t necessarily good for another.
-And similarly, what makes us feel good now, will not necessarily make us feel good tomorrow.
-We change, evolve and spiritually grow.
+Similarly, what makes us feel good now will not necessarily make us feel good tomorrow.
+We change, evolve, and spiritually grow.

 It was hard for me to talk about it at first.
-For a long time, the only person who knew it was my husband.
+My husband was the only person who knew it for a long time.
 It took me months (almost years) to confide in someone else, describe what was happening to me and how I was feeling, understand what PMDD really was, accept it, and not feel ashamed.
-And only when, after so many falls and relapses, I managed to recover a little and have a bit of mental clarity and physical strength could I write on this blog.
+Only when, after so many falls and relapses, I managed to recover a little and have a bit of mental clarity and physical strength I started writing on this blog.

 2. Contact a specialist organisation

 That’s why contacting specialist associations is crucial for a better and faster recovery.
-They have experience, are knowledgeable and can guide us towards the right path to follow.
+They have experience, are knowledgeable, and can guide us on the right path to take.

-There are several international associations of which I leave you the contacts below.
+There are several international associations, of which I have left you the contacts below.
 They are fantastic groups of people, easy to reach out to, with an outstanding level of empathy, and, above all, they are a safe place for you to talk and express your feelings, whichever they are.
 No judgement, no shame.

 - IAPMD: a worldwide non-profit association that offers support, information and resources to all those suffering from disorders related to their cycle.